 Switch to the Si9000e.

-Click the Si9000e's Paste Structure from Speedstack button to paste the structure complete with all impedance and frequency dependent parameters into the Si9000e.
+Paste Structure from Speedstack Click the Si9000e's Paste Structure from Speedstack button to paste the structure complete with all impedance and frequency dependent parameters into the Si9000e.

 The Si9000e displays the Paste Structure Properties dialog.